truongsonghiep/journey-to-the-west/README.md

 Four Stars help to capture rhinoceros fiends.
 93. At Jetavana Park he asks the aged about the cause; <br> At the Kingdom of India he sees the king and meets his mate.
 94. [Four priests are feted at the royal garden; <br> One fiend vainly longs for sensual joys.](chapter_094.md)
-95. Falsely assuming true form, the jade hare’s caught;
+95. Falsely assuming true form, the jade hare's caught;
 True Yin returns to the right to join Numinous Source.
 96. Squire Kou gladly receives a noble priest;
 The elder Tang does not covet riches.